Schian/CCNA/JITL_CCNA/notes/23_etherchannel.md

 ### Confusing Interchangeable Names

 - `etherchannel` is used when displaying configurations
-- `port-channel` is used when configuring the EtherChannel "as an interface"
+- `port-channel` is used when configuring load balancing
 - `channel-group` is used when configuring interfaces to be part of an EtherChannel

 ### Configuration commands